-with this limited time, introductory

-subscription offer to OUNTRYMUSIC magazine
+with this limited time, introductory subscription offer to OUNTRYMUSIC where to out magazine MAJO such a KRIS RILL RELEASE.

 Subscribe to the next six issues of Country Music Magazine for only \$2.95 (save over 1/3 off the newsstand price of \$4.50).
 Or, double your savings with a one year (12 issue) subscription for only \$5.90 plus we'll give you an additional free bonus issue.